anistone9/portfolio-html-css-only/README.md

 ## Features

 The porfolio is single page but will include links to additional projects (web pages).
 The design is responsive and optimized for SEO and accessibility (with improvements to follow).
+Amongst the rules, properties, and elements studied over the first two weeks of the course, the following were applied in this portfolio design:

+Flexbox Layout
+Flexbox Styling
+Responsive Design
+CSS Reset
+Media Query Screen
+CSS selectors
+Hover with background image, box-shadow and glow

 ## Technologies used